Skip to main content

 Dir.
 Giovanni Rodriquez

 At the heart of Red Canyon is an interesting premise.
-The idea of returning to a place from childhood that was the source of great trauma is one pregnant with dark promise.
+The idea of returning to a place from childhood that was the source of great trauma is one brimming with dark promise.
 Intrigue is established early on, particularly through Regina’s flashbacks scattered throughout the narrative, and while Rodriquez’s direction exhibits a number of deft moments, the befuddled screenplay tends to detract from what should be a compelling momentum.
 The story plods on in fits and bursts, tension is never sustained for long, and eventually things just get too muddled.
 What should have been a powerful revelation that cuts to the core and disarms with its unveiling, just sort of happens without any impact.

 More often than not, the muddled narrative renders it an uneven and eventually tedious affair.
 The downbeat and thoroughly depressing ending just works to rub salt in the wounds, rather than create a dramatic sting.
 Don’t get me wrong; I can appreciate downbeat endings if they wield enough power to haunt the viewer.
 Films such as The Mist created a real impact with an astoundingly bleak denouement thanks to good writing, engaging stories and characters to care about - Red Canyon doesn’t quite cut it.
 This is a shame, because at its core is a genuinely nasty idea which lacks the powerful execution to make it truly effective.